 - Do they offer remote learning options?

-- How are they supporting teachers and staff during this unprecedented time?
+- How are they supporting teachers and staff amid changing guidelines?

 - How are they ensuring children are still getting the best instruction possible?